suchithh/suchithh/README.md

-# Hi there, I'm Suchith!
+# Hi, I'm Suchith!

-## About Me 🚀
+## About Me
-I'm a Computer Science Student at the University of Rochester passionate about full-stack development, AI/ML, and building scalable systems.
+I'm a Computer Science Student at the University of Rochester passionate about full-stack development.
 Currently contributing to open-source projects.
 Feel free to contact me.